Rahman123/AuraComponentBase/README.md

 # AuraComponentBase

 AuraComponentBase is a super/base component for Salesforce Lightning component framework.
-The intention is provide common functionalities to be used sub components.
-I am also trying to demonstrate an example of Lightning component coding standard, e.g. Component controller is used to manage UI level behaviours and /actions, while the helper class handles business logic and server side communication.
+The intention is to provide common functionalities to be used sub components.
+I am also trying to demonstrate an example of Lightning component coding standard, e.g. Component controller is used to manage UI level behaviours and actions, while the helper class handles business logic and server side communications.

 Current functions:
 * Display messages using lightning:notificationsLibrary.